kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 ![Feature A stiffness free-body diagram](feature-a-stiffness-fbd.png)

 Figure 16.
-Feature A’s distributed-load FBD and deflected shape, showing maximum displacement at the cylinder’s free end.
+FBD of feature A according to deflection.

 ![Feature A stiffness algebraic solution](feature-a-stiffness-algebraic.png)

 Figure 17.
-Derivation of the minimum cylinder diameter from the deflection equation for a uniformly loaded cantilever.
+Algebraic solutions for deflection equations of feature A.

 ![Feature A stiffness numerical solution](feature-a-stiffness-numerical.png)

 Figure 18.
-Numerical calculation of the stiffness-based diameter and verification that the selected basic diameter satisfies the 0.005-inch deflection limit.
+Numerical calculation of deflection equations of feature A.

 The minimum diameter required by stiffness is 0.30707 in.